-Changing daycare is a big transition for children, and every child will react differently.
-To help her out, try to verbalize what she is feeling.
+Changing day care is a big transition for children, and every child will react differently.
+To help baby, try to verbalize what she is feeling.
 Tell her she's in a new place, and it will take some time to get used to it.
-Also, highlight some special, comforting items at the daycare upon which she can focus her attention.
-I'd also bring a transitional object like a stuffed animal or blanket so she can feel some sense of home while she's at daycare.
+Also, talk about some special, comforting items at the day care she might like.
+It can also help to bring a transitional object like a stuffed animal or blanket, so she can feel some sense of home while she's at day care.

-Also, talk with her old daycare.
-Ask them what she seemed to like and dislike, and then offer these suggestions to her new daycare.
-Your old daycare might also have information regarding how she preferred to nap and how long it took for her to get comfortable.
+Also, talk with the staff at her old day care.
+Ask them what she seemed to like and dislike there, and then offer these suggestions to the new caregivers, such as where and how she liked to nap, and how long it took for her to get comfortable.

 Finally, sit down and make a formalized plan with her new caregivers.
-Help them understand your daughter by explaining what she likes, what she doesn't like, the best way to soothe her, and so on.
-Then, ask about how they've handled transitions with other children, and for any more information about how your own daughter has responded to various soothing techniques.
-With time and the appropriate level of care and preparation, your daughter will get used to this new space.
+Help them understand baby by explaining what she likes, what she doesn't like, the best way to soothe her, and so on.
+Then, ask how they've handled transitions with other children, and for any more information about how she's responded to various soothing techniques so far.
+With time and the appropriate level of care and preparation, baby will get used to this new space.